dfornis/dfornis/content/post/2023-06-14-expost-evaluation/index.md

 author = "David Fornborg"
 title = "Ex-post policy evaluation with the synthetic control method" date = "2023-06-14" description = "The European Commission has asked Sweden to evaluate its excise tax exemption for biofuels.
-Here, I condense parts of the research plan we submitted, and test it empirically with a counterfactual method on observational data."
+Here, I condense parts of the evaluation plan we submitted, and test it empirically with a counterfactual method on observational data."

 series = ["Themes Guide"]
 aliases = ["migrate-from-jekyl"]